 Register for AFIA’s PCQI course

-“Every facility that manufactures, processes, packs or holds animal food needs one or more designated PCQIs and this course is one of the best ways to learn about compliance with the Food Safety Modernization Act’s animal food regulations,” said Gary Huddleston, AFIA’s director of feed manufacturing and regulatory affairs.
+“Every facility that manufactures, processes, packs or holds animal feed needs one or more designated PCQIs and this course is one of the best ways to learn about compliance with the Food Safety Modernization Act’s animal food regulations,” said Gary Huddleston, AFIA’s director of feed manufacturing and regulatory affairs.
 “The best way to prepare for an inspection is to know the regulations and this course builds employee confidence and understanding of what is required.”

-FSMA requires one or more designated PCQIs in each facility to develop and apply an animal food safety plan.
+The Food Safety Modernization Act (FSMA) requires one or more designated PCQIs in each facility to develop and apply an animal food safety plan.
 Developed by the FSPCA, the 20-hour course provides the “standardized curriculum,” which is recognized by the Food and Drug Administration as adequate for PCQI training.
 The training will cover topics including:

-- An overview of the FSMA requirements for animal food.
+- An overview of the FSMA requirements for animal food

-- Current Good Manufacturing Practices requirements.
+- Current Good Manufacturing Practices requirements

-- Animal food safety hazards.
+- Animal food safety hazards

-- Overview of the food safety plan.
+- Overview of the food safety plan

-- Hazard analysis and preventive controls determination.
+- Hazard analysis and preventive controls determination

-- Preventive controls management components.
+- Preventive controls management components

-- Process preventive controls.
+- Process preventive controls

-- Sanitation preventive controls.
+- Sanitation preventive controls

-- Supply chain applied controls.
+- Supply chain applied controls

 - Recall plans.